LIKE IT NEVER HAPPENED

 LEAD PASTOR SÁNDOR PAULL REPEATEDLY PRESSURED ME TO QUIT MY JOB

 In my role, I have been a light for so many children living in darkness.
 I am called to serve the Lord, and I am called to do so in this capacity.
-Jesus even guided me to the job I currently hold, which I started about three years ago.
+Jesus even guided me to the job I currently hold, which I have been working in since the end of 2021.

 Yet, despite this, Sándor repeatedly prayed that I would quit my job.
 He would suggest it in conversations and even once told me to leave my current employer and go into private practice part-time with someone who worked out of the church.
-Although my husband and I both told him countless times that my current career was clearly God’s plan for our family and for me, he continued to push the idea.
+Although my husband and I both told him countless times that my chosen career and current employer were clearly God’s plan for our family and for me, he continued to push the idea.
 I never even asked for these prayers.

 Although my husband and I both told lead pastor Sándor Paull countless times that my current career was clearly God’s plan for our family and for me, he continued to push the idea.

-I distinctly remember one meeting my husband and I had with Sándor to discuss a potential job opportunity for my husband.
+On another occasion, my husband and I met with Sándor to discuss a potential job opportunity for my husband.
 The entire purpose of the meeting was to talk about my husband’s career, and that’s what we discussed for most of the time.
-Then, toward the end of the meeting, Sándor turned to me and asked about my work and what I wanted.
-I told him, as clearly as I could, that all I wanted was for my husband to pursue something God had called him to—something that made him proud.
+Then, toward the end of the meeting, Sándor turned to me and asked me what I wanted.
+I told him, as clearly as I could, that all I wanted was for my husband to pursue something God had called him to—something that made him feel proud or good about himself.

 As I submissively told Sándor I’d cut back to part-time, everything inside me screamed that this was not what I wanted at all, nor was it what God had called me to do.

-What I find ironic about this conversation is that he never asked me about work again.
+What I find ironic about this conversation with Sándor is that he never asked me about work again.
 This meeting happened sometime in November 2023, and we left in May 2024.
-In those final months at Christland, Sándor never brought up my job or my plans to transition out of my current role to work part-time in a completely different setting.
+In those final months at Christland, Sándor never brought up my job or my plans to transition out of my current role to work part-time.

 What made these conversations with Sándor so difficult was that they caused me to doubt myself.
 I began to wonder if I had been listening to the Lord at all, or if I was unable to discern His voice as much as I thought I could.
 I started to believe that I did not have enough faith and that something was broken in me.